owenzlz/EgoHOS/README.md

 cd mmsegmentation
 pip install -v -e .
 ```
-For more information, please refer to mmsegmentation: https://mmsegmentation.readthedocs.io/en/latest/
+For more installation information, please refer to mmsegmentation: https://mmsegmentation.readthedocs.io/en/latest/

 ## Datasets
 - Download our dataset from GDrive links (), or use the following command line.